 Set a maintenance schedule to inspect and test your well water, septic system, and water treatment.
 Private water supply systems require routine maintenance.
 These simple steps will help protect your well water system:

 Perform annual tests for a minimum of bacteria.

 Test your water anytime there is a change in taste, odor or appearance or someone is ill or pregnant.

 Keep hazardous chemicals, distinct, fertilizer, pesticides and motor oil, far away from your well.

-Allow only grass to grow around your well.
-Other plants can have longer roots and can damage your well casing.
+Do not allow anything other than grass to grow around your well.
+Plants and trees have longer roots and could damage your well casing.

 Take care when working and mowing around your well.
 Damage to the casing can jeopardize the sanitary protection of your well.
 Don’t pile snow, leaves or other materials around your well.

 Always keep it up using the maintenance and water testing logs in a manual.

 The safety and purity of drinking water and the efficient operation of your well system depends on a properly organized maintenance schedule.
 Protect your investment in quality water supply through regular inspection, testing and repair.
 Similar to maintenance and repair on your car.